Alzheimer's disease is the most common cause of dementia in the UK.

-This can help your GP decide if you need to be referred to a specialist for more assessments.
+This can help a GP decide if you need to be referred to a specialist for more assessments.

 Referral to a specialist

-If your GP is unsure about whether you have Alzheimer's disease, they may refer you to a specialist, such as:
+If a GP is unsure about whether you have Alzheimer's disease, they may refer you to a specialist, such as:

 - a psychiatrist (usually called an old age psychiatrist)